openflighthpc/power-server/README.md

 bin/bundle install --without development test --path vendor
 ```

+Additional configuration is required for the `aws` and `az` command lines to work.
+Please refer to there reference documents on how to install them.
+This service assumes they have been pre installed and configured with the appropriate credentials.

 ### Configuration

 The application needs the following configuration values in order to run.
 These can either be exported into your environment or directly set in `config/application.yaml`.